magujun/MineparkOnline/README.md

 ## 🎓 Who taught?

-The Java and JavaFX courses that led me to develop this project are part of Okanagan College's Computer Information Systems.
+The Java and JavaFX courses that led me to develop this project are part of Okanagan College's Computer Information Systems Diploma Program.

-Course Instructors:

-**[Sarah Foss](https://github.com/sarahfoss)**  COSC121 :: Computer Programming II

 **[Daniel Ling](https://www.okanagan.bc.ca/ling-daniel)** COSC318 :: Network Programming